-The key to being a good presenter is to practice.
-Most presenters have become effective and engaging presenters through practice.
-You will find that rehearsing and preparing for your presentations will increase your confidence in your communication skills.
-This module provides you with resources to develop your presentation skills, including individual and group presentations.
-It also includes tips on how to use technology to effectively deliver presentations.
+Being a good presenter takes practice.
+Rehearsing and preparing for your presentations will increase your confidence in your communication skills.
+Find resources here to develop your presentation skills, for individual and group presentations, with tips on how to use technology for effective delivery.

-What you will learn the importance of presentation skills such as voice and non-verbal communication to reflect on the expectations of your audience and incorporate these into your presentations about the use of visual aids in your presentations the importance of preparing your presentations.
+What you will learn the importance of skills such as using your voice and non-verbal communication to reflect on the expectations of your audience and incorporate these into your presentations about the use of visual tools in your presentations the importance of preparing your presentations.

 Where to get help

-Peer Learning Advisers (PLAs) and Student Learning lecturers can help you with assignment and study related questions.
+The Learning Hub can help you with assessment related questions.
 No need to make an appointment, just drop-in during advertised times.
-To check drop-in times and locations, visit:
+Check drop-in times and locations here: